CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Go to constant global data section.

+### .group_segment_align

+Syntax: .group_segment_align ALIGN

+This pseudo-op must be inside kernel HSA configuration (`.hsaconfig`).
+Set `group_segment_align` field in kernel configuration.

+### .hsaconfig

+Open kernel HSA configuration.
+Must be inside kernel.
+Kernel configuration can not be defined if any isametadata, metadata or stub was defined.
+Do not mix with `.config`.

 ### .ieeemode

-This pseudo-op must be inside kernel configuration.
+This pseudo-op must be inside any kernel configuration.
 Set ieee-mode.

 ### .inner